 If you would like to see the capabilities of our APIs, you can simply visit any of their web demo pages.

-If you are going through the marketplaces, you’ll use the endpoint URLs listed in their code examples.
+If you are going through RapidAPI, you’ll use the endpoint URLs listed in their code examples.

-If you are connecting directly, check your Twinword API My Account page for the URL endpoints of the API listed in your “Subscribed APIs” list.
+If you are connecting through AWS, check your Twinword API My Account page for the URL endpoints of the API listed in your “Subscribed APIs” list.

-If you are going through the marketplaces, you’ll need to create an “App” or “Project” to generate an API key for it.
+If you are going through RapidAPI, you’ll need to create an “App” or “Project” to generate an API key for it.
 After creating it, your unique API keys will be automatically included in the code examples.

-If you are connecting directly, check your Twinword API My Account page for your unique API key and how to include it in your requests.
-This one API key will authenticate you for all APIs that you subscribed to and consume directly with us.
+If you are connecting through AWS, check your Twinword API My Account page for your unique API key and how to include it in your requests.
+This one API key will authenticate you for all APIs that you subscribed to and consume through AWS.

 Check out our full API list and get started using the power of NLP right out of the box.
 If you have any questions, feel free to contact us or leave a comment below.